-In June 2013, Chief Keef signed a potentially very lucrative contract with Interscope Records.
-The deal would cover three albums for Keef and could potentially be worth as much as $6 million (before taxes, managers fees, lawyers and expenses).
-As part of the contract, Interscope paid Chief a $440,000 advance plus $300,000 to cover recording expenses to produce a commercial version of "Finally Rich".
-He also received a $180,000 advance for his record label Glory Boyz Entertainment and $200,000 to cover record label overhead expenses.
+Interscope Deal: In June 2013, Chief Keef signed a lucrative contract with Interscope Records.
+The three-album deal was reportedly worth more than $6 million (before taxes, managers fees, lawyers, and expenses).
+As part of the contract, Interscope paid Chief a $440,000 advance, plus $300,000 to cover recording expenses in order for him to produce a commercial version of "Finally Rich".
+He also received a $180,000 advance for his record label, Glory Boyz Entertainment, and $200,000 to cover record label overhead expenses.

 However, there was also a stipulation that allowed Interscope to cancel the deal if "Finally Rich" did not sell 250,000 copies by December 2013.
 The album sold only 150,000, and in mid-October 2014, Chief Keef was officially dropped by Interscope.

 Legal Issues: At the age of 16, Chief Keef was charged with heroin distribution and manufacturing.
 Because of his age at the time, Chief Keef got off rather lightly and was sentenced to house arrest.
 That same year, the 16-year-old left his home and pointed a handgun at several police officers, who chased Chief Keef while shooting at him and narrowly missing.
 Eventually, they caught him and took away the handgun.
 He was charged with assaulting a police officer with a firearm and unlawful use of a weapon.
 Once again, he was sentenced to house arrest.